 It is a well-known fact that all EFL learners can benefit from creative writing.
-As it engages the cognitive and affective part of the brain, it is a great way to learn grammar, spelling, vocabulary, discourse and phonology.
+As it engages the cognitive and effective part of the brain, it is a great way to learn grammar, spelling, vocabulary, discourse and phonology.
 But what exactly is creative writing and how can it benefit the development of learning a foreign language?
 Stay tuned to find out.

 What Is Creative Writing?